kent-map/kent/19c/19c-musical-peregrinations.md

 >These private concerts (to which Mrs M. not being a subscriber could not come) being always on dark nights I was necessitated on these nights to sleep at the inn and return home the next morning.
 After the public ones (it being moonlight) we always went home in the coach afterwards.

 The need to be able to see where one is going may strike us as (pun intended) blindingly obvious, but darkness was not the only obstacle.
-Over a century later, Sabine Baring-Gould reminisced about travel along England's country roads in the early nineteenth century.
+Over a century later, Reverend Sabine Baring-Gould, collector of folk songs, reminisced about travel along England's country roads in the early nineteenth century.
 Their very construction, he notes, was a matter for contention:

 >Road-making was formerly intrusted [sic] to the parochial authorities, and there was no supervision.
 It was carried out in slovenly and always in an unsystematic manner.
 In adopting a direct or circuitous line of way, innumerable predilections interfered, and parishes not infrequently quarrelled about the roads.